 |A) Continuing Professional Development record||1||Every Appraisal|

 |D) Feedback from Colleagues (MSF)||3||Once in a 5 year cycle|

 |D) Feedback from Patients (PSQ)||3||Once in a 5 year cycle|

 |F) Probity statements||4||Every Appraisal|

-Most doctors will present evidence about their practice from a number of different areas each year.
+Most doctors will present supporting information about their practice from a number of different areas each year.